imitelis/Full_Stack_Open_Exercises/part9/README.md

 ![plot](./exercises-media/22a.png)

-After creating the endpoint, ensure that the frontend shows the list of patients:
+After creating the endpoint, ensure that the <em>frontend</em> shows the list of patients:

 ![plot](./exercises-media/23a.png)